Ancient Greek personal names: Names as history

-The study of Greek names
+Study

 Jean Antoine Letronne (1851) was the pioneer work stressing the importance of the subject.

 Pape and Benseler (1863–1870) was for long the central work of reference but has now been replaced.

 Bechtel (1917) is still the main work that seeks to explain the formation and meaning of Greek names, although the studies of O. Masson et al. collected in Onomastica Graeca Selecta (1990–2000) have constantly to be consulted.

 L. Robert, Noms indigènes dans l’Asie Mineure gréco-romaine (1963), is, despite its title, largely a successful attempt to show that many names attested in Asia Minor and supposed to be indigenous are in fact Greek; it is a dazzling demonstration of the resources of Greek naming.

 The fundamental starting point is now the multi-volume A Lexicon of Greek Personal Names, founded by P.M.
 Fraser and still being extended with the collaboration of many scholars.
 This work lists, region by region, not only every name attested in the region but every bearer of that name (thus popularity of the name can be measured).
 The huge numbers of Greek names attested in Egypt are accessible at Trismegistos People.

 Several volumes of studies have been published that build on the new foundation created by these comprehensive collections: S. Hornblower and E. Matthews (2000);